chrisseto/django-include/README.rst

 Python 2.7 or 3.4+, Django 1.9+, and any SQL server with support for JSON aggregations.

-Currently tested against Postgres.
+Currently tested against Postgres 9.6.
 May work with SQLite with the JSON1 extension.

 Installation